MirTunio/m42web_2025/index.md

 ## Background

-Mach 42 is a research-driven trading technology firm, founded in 2019 to tackle the lack of automated trading infrastructure at PSX.
+Mach 42 is a research-driven trading technology firm, founded in 2019 to tackle the lack of automated trading infrastructure at the PSX.
 Led by Murtaza Tunio, a UC Berkeley Physics graduate with experience in experimental research and quantitative trading, we specialize in building end-to-end trading systems.
 Our expertise spans trading signal generation, order management systems (OMS), risk management systems (RMS), and FIX Layer execution.